Kentucky Wildcats: Football

 Phillips was replaced by Florida State defensive coordinator Mark Stoops, younger brother of Oklahoma head coach Bob Stoops.
 Stoops has gone on to become the winningest coach in Kentucky's history.
-In 2018, Stoops and Kentucky had arguably the best season in program history going 10–3 and beating Penn State 27–24 in the 2019 Citris Bowl which was led by 2019 7th overall pick Josh Allen (linebacker) and all-time leading rusher Benny Snell.
+In 2018, Stoops and Kentucky had arguably the best season in program history going 10–3 and beating Penn State 27–24 in the 2019 Citrus Bowl which was led by 2019 7th overall pick Josh Hines-Allen and all-time leading rusher Benny Snell.
 Stoops also led Kentucky to win the Belk Bowl along with the Gator Bowl.
+After a historic 6–0 start in 2021, the Wildcats lost three games in a row to fall out of contention for the conference title.